drupal-nebraska/CodeofConduct/readme.md

 *   Uphold the CoC and be excellent examples of personal and professional conduct

-*   Deter all CoC violations and keep vigilant in watching for persons in need of help
+*   Attempt to prevent potential CoC violations and keep vigilant in watching for persons in need of help

 *   Contact local law enforcement or venue security